By Chris Carmichael,

 Don’t Forget About Next Year

-One of the best ways to stay motivated to train in the final four months of the year is to have a major goal lined up for next season.
+One of the biggest late-summer training mistakes is failing to leverage the promise of next season for motivation.
+To stay motivated to train in the final four months of the year, have a major goal lined up for next season!
 Think big, because by starting now you have a lot of time to prepare!
 But don’t dream about it for too long, go ahead and sign up for an event so you have a commitment on your calendar.
-If you’re looking for a new adventure, join us for a 2018 Bucket List Event!
-To make the commitment less risky, we suggest purchasing trip insurance through Travelex so you can recoup a large portion of your travel expenses if you have to cancel unexpectedly.

 If you have a major goal coming up: